Soviet submarine S-13: Service history

 On 15 October 1942, caught on the surface while charging her batteries, S-13 was attacked by the Finnish submarine chasers VMV-13 and VMV-15.
 During her crash dive, the submarine hit the bottom, severely damaging her rudder and destroying her steering gear.
 The following depth charge attack worsened the damage, but S-13 escaped and made it back to Kronstadt.

 During the next three years, Malanchenko was relieved by Alexander Marinesko and S-13 was repaired and returned to sea.

 Under the command of Marinesko, then 32, on 30 January 1945, at Stolpe Bank off the Pomeranian coast, S-13 sank the 25,484-ton German armed transport ship under Kriegsmarine ensign, overfilled with civilians and military personnel, with three torpedoes.
-Recent calculations estimate more than 9,000 people were killed, the worst loss of life in maritime history.
+Calculations published in 2002 estimate that more than 9,000 people were lost, the worst loss of life in maritime history.